RexMortem/C_Course-Introduction/Session1.md

 It is similar to Java’s main, which you may have already learned about in CS118, in that it is the first block of code run.

 If you don’t know what functions are yet, then just think of them as blocks of code.
-We will discuss them soon!
+We will discuss them next session!

-3) Statements in C, like using the **printf** function, end with a *semicolon*.
-This helps C read the program as semicolons tell it where one statement ends and another begins.
+3) Statements in **C**, like using the **printf** function, end with a *semicolon*.
+This helps **C** read the program as semicolons tell it where one statement ends and another begins.

-Okay so we've seen our first C program but how do we actually run it?
+Okay so we've seen our first **C** program but how do we actually run it?

 ## <a name="Compiling"> Running C Code </a>